haosulab/ManiSkill/docs/source/user_guide/tutorials/domain_randomization.md

     # accordingly.
 Some examples are shown below.
     for link in self.agent.robot.links:
         for i, obj in enumerate(link._objs):
+            # modify the i-th object which is in parallel environment i

             # modifying physical properties e.g. randomizing mass from 0.1 to 1kg
             rigid_body_component: PhysxRigidBodyComponent = obj.entity.find_component_by_type(PhysxRigidBodyComponent)
             if rigid_body_component is not None:
+                # note the use of _batched_episode_rng instead of torch.rand. _batched_episode_rng helps ensure reproducibility in parallel environments.
                 rigid_body_component.mass = self._batched_episode_rng[i].uniform(low=0.1, high=1)

             # modifying per collision shape properties such as friction values